argoproj/argo-workflows/docs/proposals/artifact-gc-proposal.md

 #### Failures

 If a deletion fails, the Pod will retry a few times through exponential back off.
-Note: it will not be considered a failure if the key does not exist - the principal of idempotency will allow this (i.e. if a Pod were to get evicted and then re-run it should be okay if some artifacts were previously deleted).
+Note: it will not be considered a failure if the key does not exist - the principal of idempotence will allow this (i.e. if a Pod were to get evicted and then re-run it should be okay if some artifacts were previously deleted).

 Once it retries a few times, if it didn't succeed, it will end in a "Failed" state.
-The user will manually need to delete the WorkflowTaskSets (which will delete the GC Pod), and remove the Finalizer on the Workflow.
+The user will manually need to delete the `WorkflowTaskSets` (which will delete the GC Pod), and remove the Finalizer on the Workflow.

 The Failure will be reflected in both the Workflow Conditions as well as as a Kubernetes Event (and the Artifacts that failed will have "Deleted"=false).